sdu-concurrency/vamos-2023/website/subpages/hotels.md

-In coordination with SDU, VaMoS has managed to come to an agreement with selected hotels and secure reservations of a limited number of rooms and a discounted price for the attendees of the conference.
-The reservations have been made only for the period from 24 January 2023 to 27 January 2023.
+In coordination with SDU, VaMoS has managed to come to an agreement with selected hotels and secure reservations of a limited number of rooms and a discounted price for the attendees of the conference. **The reservations have been made only for the period from 24 January 2023 to 27 January 2023.**

 **The deadline for booking the hotels is 15 December 2022**.
 Make sure to follow the instructions below for the chosen hotel to be elligible for the discount.

+If you need a longer stay or have any problems with booking a hotel, please contact <a href="mailto:hotel@sdu.dk">hotel@sdu.dk</a>.

 <table class="table">
   <thead>